vlang-association/blog/content/blog/is-v-orm-direction-right.md

 ---

 In this article, I would like to discuss the V ORM and the direction it is headed.
-I want to understand what needs to be improved, otherwise, it needs to be reworked.
+I want to understand what needs to be improved; otherwise, it needs to be reworked.
 And the official V ORM documentation will help us with this.

 The official documentation says the following about the V ORM:

 - One syntax for all SQL dialects.
 (Migrating between databases becomes much easier)
 - Queries are constructed using V's syntax.
-(There's no need to learn another syntax)
+(There is no need to learn another syntax)
 - Safety.
 (All queries are automatically sanitized to prevent SQL injection)
 - Compile time checks.
 (This prevents typos which can only be caught during runtime)
 - Readability and simplicity.
-(You don't need to manually parse the results of a query and then manually construct objects from the parsed results)
+  (You do not need to manually parse the results of a query and then manually construct objects from the parsed results)

-And now let's analyze this list point by point and decide which of these makes sense and which does not.
+And now let us analyze this list point by point and decide which of these makes sense and which does not.

 ## One syntax for all SQL dialects

-Let's look at the following examples in different DBMSs.
+Let us look at the following examples in different DBMSs.

 ### SQLite